top of page

 Pros

-• Polylactic Acid (PLA) lined paper is an excellent sustainable alternative to Styrofoam food packaging.
+• Polylactic Acid (PLA) lined paper is an excellent sustainable alternative to EPS food packaging.
 It’s a plant-based resin made from corn starch used to create compostable containers and liners for cups or packaging to avoid water damage.
 It’s a solution for hot and cold products, withstanding temperatures between 32 and 185℉, and you can use it in the microwave or the oven.

 Cons

 • PLA lined paper has poor heat transfer.
-Unlike a Styrofoam cup which protects your hands from burning, a PLA lined paper cup gets hot, making it difficult to touch without a layer of protection.
+Unlike a EPS cup which protects your hands from burning, a PLA lined paper cup gets hot, making it difficult to touch without a layer of protection.

 3. Edible Packing Peanuts